WHY THE RSJ POLE WEIGHT CHART IS NOT JUST A RANDOM TABLE

 PRICE CHANGES BASED ON WEIGHT MORE THAN SIZE

-The cost of RSJ poles is mostly connected with weight.
-People often think a taller pole will cost more, but a shorter one with a thicker web sometimes becomes costlier because it weighs more.
+The cost of RSJ poles is mostly connected with total weight.
+People often think a taller pole will cost more, but a shorter one with a

-The RSJ pole weight chart helps avoid such surprises.
-A small difference like 2–3 kg per meter may look tiny but over a full project quantity, it adds a significant amount to the total bill.
-This creates confusion if the weight chart wasn’t checked beforehand.
+The RSJ pole weight chart helps avoid surprises.
+A difference of 2–3 kg per meter looks small, but across full quantity it becomes significant and can

 COMMON MISTAKES PEOPLE MAKE WHEN USING THE WEIGHT CHART